 Practical Applications

-The Fitch is a popular proof system that achieve its simplicity via the use of conditional proofs.
+Fitch is a popular proof system that achieves its simplicity via the use of conditional proofs.